kkots/ggxrd_hitbox_overlay_2211/README.md

 Note that normal ground throw actually simply checks if distance between the pushboxes is below the attacker's throw range (values listed on Dustloop), however some throws like command throws or air throws also check if the origin point specifically is within x or y range.
 Hence this is why I decided to just always show the check on the origin point only.
 If a command throw has a throw box as well as hitbox, such as Raven's command throw, - for such moves I haven't fully studied the conditions under which they connect - but it's likely that both the throw box and the hitbox must connect.

+### Frame-by-frame animation playback

+You can force the game to play one frame at a time (in training mode only).
+Read on in `F3 - Freeze game` secion and sections after that.

 ### F1 - GIF mode

 In training mode (only) you can press F1 to enter "GIF mode", which makes the background black, centers the camera on you, hides some of the HUD (you have to hide the rest yourself via Menu - Display settings) and makes opponent invisible and unhittable.